littlesorry/littlesorry/README.md

 ![](https://komarev.com/ghpvc/?username=littlesorry)

 My name is Baofeng.

-I am a Java Developer and Architect with more than 10 years of experience.
+I am a Java Developer/Architect with more than 10 years of experience.
 I am experienced in Java, Microservice, SOA, High Concurrency Application Design, Data-Intensive Application Design, MySql, RocketMQ etc.

 #### 📫 How to reach me